XavierCanadas/app-store/index.md

 ## Information Collection and Use

-Our application **does not collect**, store, or transmit any type of personal information or user data.
+Our application **does not collect, store, or transmit any type of personal information or user data**.
 All functionality runs locally on your device.

 ## Locally Stored Data